Flufftail: Description

 The group's common name is derived from the short tail which has degraded fluffy feathers.
 All species except the white-winged flufftail display sexual dimorphism in their plumage but not their size.
+The bodies of males are mostly black, with each species having a characteristic pattern of white spots or streaks.
+The heads of males are chestnut-colored.
+Female plumage is predominantly black or brown, paired with the same characteristic patterns.
+There are some exceptions, however, such as the white-spotted females that also carry the chestnut coloration of their males.

+Diet

+White-winged flufftails feed on insects, crustaceans, and plant seeds in their wetland environment.
+White-winged flufftails are waders, and wait for mature seeds to drop into the water.

 Distribution and habitat

 Flufftails are highly secretive and seldom observed.
-Two species, the buff-spotted flufftail and the white-spotted flufftail, are inhabitants of dense forests, while the remaining species are found in deep grasslands and marshes.
-One species, the streaky-breasted flufftail, is known to be migratory.
+Two species, the buff-spotted flufftail and the white-spotted flufftail, are inhabitants of dense forests and wetlands, while the remaining species are found in deep grasslands and marshes.
+The red-chested flufftail and the chestnut-headed flufftail share the same habitat.
+They often compete with one another, with the former being the more successful species.
+One species, the streaky-breasted flufftail, is known to be migratory, leaving Africa during the dry season.
 It is uncertain whether other species are as well; the white-winged flufftail may breed in Ethiopia and winter in South Africa but this is not known for certain.

-Behaviour
+The first breeding population in the South African highlands was recorded via camera trap in 2018.

+Behavior

-The breeding behaviour of the flufftails has not been observed for many species.
+The breeding behavior of the flufftails has not been observed for many species.
+The use of camera traps and audio devices has helped capture vocalizations of these cryptic birds.
 Many species breed in the wet season.
 All species are highly vocal during the breeding season, with repertoires including duets.
-In the Madagascar flufftail the courtship behaviour consists of duetting, nest building (which is undertaken by the male), nest visits by the female, and copulation.
+In the Madagascar flufftail the courtship behavior consists of duetting, nest building (which is undertaken by the male), nest visits by the female, and copulation.
 Flufftails build domed nests; the nest of the Madagascar flufftail is positioned high above the ground in vines, and the nest of the white-winged flufftail is placed in reeds over waterlogged ground.
 The eggs of all the species that have been studied are white, unlike most rails.
-The chicks are covered in black down at birth and have a slightly coloured bill; adult plumage is quickly attained in most species.
+The chicks are covered in black down at birth and have a slightly colored bill; adult plumage is quickly attained in most species.
 Both parents care for the chicks.